 - Delete strings of non alpha-numeric characters that resemble an attempt at censorship, like “$#@! ^&*”

 - Repair numeric values where overly-aggressive image cleanup inadvertently removed punctuation

 PDF is the most widely used document standard in the world.
 Because there’s no standard for generating a PDF, capturing text has varying levels of difficulty:

 - Some PDFs are purely text-based (easy to OCR)

-- Others are just images re-packaged into a PDF format (difficult)
+- Others are just document scans in PDF format (difficult)

 - Others PDFs have combinations of the two scattered throughout pages (most difficult)

 PDF documents have a fair amount of text recognition challenges.

 Grooper looks at each page within a PDF and places the page into one of three categories: image-based, text-based, or mixed-content.
 By doing this automatically, specific rules and processing techniques make text extraction easier.